Susan Ann Sulley: The remaining 1980s

 The international stardom that Dare brought was short-lived.
 The group took three years to release their next full album, 1984's Hysteria.
 A stop-gap EP, Fascination!, was issued in America in 1983.
 From these releases, the group had a number of top-ten singles in the UK and the US, including "(Keep Feeling) Fascination" and "Mirror Man", which both charted at number two in the UK.
 The single "Human" from Crash was the group's last real commercial success of the decade, charting at number one in the US and number eight in the UK.
 From then, the group's mainstream popularity plunged, with subsequent releases not even breaking the top forty.
 It also was about 1986 that she stopped calling herself Susanne, opting for the more formal Susan.

 The mid-to-late 1980s were not a particularly happy time for Sulley, as she had to deal with the personal problems unexpected international fame brought her.
-Also, internal disputes and pressure to produce more hits caused conflict, and eventually splits, within The Human League.
+Also, internal disputes and pressure to produce more hits caused conflict, and eventually splits, within the Human League.
 When asked in late 1995 to describe that period, Sulley said: "I hated the 1980s; it was horrible … absolutely all of it."

 The 1990s

 In 1990, the band released their last album for Virgin Records, Romantic?, which included the minor hit single "Heart Like a Wheel".
-The Romantic? album did not re-capture the group's huge commercial success of 1981; with the album's second single "Soundtrack for a Generation" flopping, Virgin chose not to renew the band's recording contract.
+The Romantic? album did not re-capture the group's huge commercial success of 1981; with the album's second single "Soundtrack To A Generation" flopping, Virgin chose not to renew the band's recording contract.
 During the recording of Romantic?, Sulley suffered the first of two nervous breakdowns, exacerbated by a disastrous short-lived marriage.
 Although disheartened, the group remained together and persevered with new material.
 The Human League made a surprise comeback in 1994, now signed to East West Records, with the single "Tell Me When" giving them their first major hit since 1986's "Human" and the accompanying album Octopus going Gold.

 Like Catherall before her, Sulley had a relationship with Oakey.